nicdgonzalez/NicBot/README.rst

 Introduction
 -------------

-NicBot is a bot that runs on Discord.
+NicBot is a bot that runs on Discord written in Python.

 Technologies Used